bordoley/SQLitePCL.pretty/README.md

 # How stable is this project?

-While the code is well tested, the API is currently in flux.
-Users should expect binary incompatible changes until version 0.1.0 or higher is released.
-Once that milestone is achieved, the project will switch fully to semantic versioning, and only major version revisions will include breaking API changes.
+With the release of 1.0, SQLitePCL.pretty is now API frozen and considered stable.
+There will no longer be any breaking changes until version 2.0 is released (if ever).

 # API Overview